aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/creating-loading-documents/_index.md

     }
 ```

-If you want to save created empty SVG document to a file, use the following code snippet:
+If you want to save created empty SVG document to a file, use the following C# code snippet:

 ```c#
 using Aspose.Svg;